Past Studio Artists

 Teresa O'Connor is an installation artist that incorporates video, sound and found objects in a gesture to stimulate the duality of presence and absence, body and landscape.
 For the Lawndale Studio Artist Program, O'Connor is working with musicians "Sharks and Sailors" to create a music video, and from the music video she plans to extrapolate sound and collected imagery for her installation "The sound of you passing through" to be presented at Lawndale Art Center in May 2008.

 Teresa O’Connor lives and works in Houston, TX.
 She received her MFA in Sculpture from the University of Houston in 2002.
 Her solo exhibitions include (G)host, Three Walls, 2007, San Antonio, TX; A Ghost Story, Part I, Deborah Colton Gallery, 2006, Houston TX; and Character Introduction: The Forty Something Male Singer, 2005, Cactus Bra, San Antonio.
 O’Connor has also curated exhibitions for Polvo, Chicago, IL; Vine Street Studio, Houston, TX; Commerce Street Artist Warehouse, Houston, TX; and Plush Gallery, Houston, TX.
 O’Connor is proprietor of Hello-Lucky, a boutique specializing in artist designed/produced merchandise.

-The three residents were selected by a panel of three arts professionals; J Hill, Head of the Sculpture Department at the Glassell School, and Visiting Assistant Professor at the University of Houston, Claudia Schmuckli, Curator for Blaffer Gallery and Stephanie Saint Sanchez, Lawndale Artist Studio Program alumna.
+The three residents were selected by J Hill, Head of the Sculpture Department at the Glassell School, and Visiting Assistant Professor at the University of Houston; Claudia Schmuckli, Curator for Blaffer Gallery; and Stephanie Saint Sanchez, Lawndale Artist Studio Program alumna.